Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - API request/response cycles
 - Performance metrics

+#### Troubleshooting: WebSocket “accept” error
+- Symptom: RuntimeError "WebSocket is not connected.
+Need to call 'accept' first." in logs.
+- Meaning: The client closed or the connection wasn’t fully established when the server tried to read.
+This is a normal transient condition with flaky clients or quick reconnects.
+- Handling: The server now treats this as a clean disconnect and exits the read loop gracefully; no action required unless it’s frequent.
+If frequent, check client networking and retry logic.

 #### File Logging (added)
 - Logs are written both to the terminal and to `logs/app.log` in the repository root.
 - File logs rotate automatically at ~10 MB per file with up to 5 backups kept: `app.log`, `app.log.1`, ..., `app.log.5`.